Charles Hoskins: Iron ore

 Cadia iron ore quarry c.1923.
 The quarry is on the hill and the aerial ropeway is visible to the front and left of centre.

 The original decision to site an ironworks at Lithgow in 1875, was based upon the existence of coal and clay-band iron ore on the site, and a relatively small iron ore deposit nearby, at Mount Wilson.
 Those ore deposits were inadequate, to feed even the first Lithgow blast furnace, and soon had to be supplemented with ore carried from Back Creek, now known as Newbridge, near Blayney.

 Once blast furnace operation recommenced at Lithgow, in 1907, ore had to be brought from further away, from Coombing Park—near Carcoar—(from April 1907 to May 1923), Tallawang (from 1911 to Feb.
 1927), and Cadia (from 1918).

 The ore from Carcoar was high in manganese and needed to be blended with other ore for some grades.
 The Tallawang ore was largely magnetite but the grade was only around 42% iron and the deposit relatively small.
 The ore from Cadia was hematite with some magnetite but averaging only around 51% iron with a high silica content; the silica content resulted in relatively large amounts of slag, when the ore was smelted, and increased the consumption of limestone flux.

 New South Wales, although it possessed some widely dispersed smaller deposits of iron ore, was not well-endowed with large deposits.
 With two blast furnaces in operation at Lithgow, after 1913, not only did Hoskins need to rail his complex iron ores a considerable distance but his ore deposits had a limited life.
 This last aspect became more critical, once it was discovered that the ore deposit at Cadia—to which Lithgow's future was to be inextricably tied—contained a far lesser quantity of good-quality ore than had been estimated by the Government's geological surveyor.

 G. & C. Hoskins explored and, in some cases, took leases on other deposits of iron ore in New South Wales; one was close to the eastern side of the Main Southern Railway between Breadalbane and Cullerin—mined sporadically from 1918, with the ore smelted at Lithgow—and others were near Crookwell, Michelago, Cumnock, Picton, Cudgegong near Mudgee, and even as far from Lithgow as Tabulam.

-Through Charles Hoskins' commercial intransigence—his unwillingness to renew the lease on the existing terms and conditions—the company lost access to its deposit at Carcoar in 1923, after extracting only about a third of its ore.
+Through Charles Hoskins' own intransigence—his unwillingness to renew the lease on the existing terms and conditions—the company lost access to its deposit at Carcoar in 1923, after extracting only about a third of its ore.

 Charles Hoskins had believed that he did not need to pay a royalty to the landowner of Coombing Park and could just make a claim under a Miner's Right, following amendments made to the Mining Act in 1919.
 A costly court battle ensued, in which the Mining Warden's Court found that the ore body remained the landowner's private property.
 It was a pyrrhic victory, as Hoskins did not relent, and that was the end of iron ore mining at Carcoar.